 This environmental stance is embedded into the culture.
 They have stated that when Patagonia has a job opening, all things being equal, they will hire the person who’s committed to saving the planet no matter what the job is.
 No other company is that committed to their purpose.

-Purpose is not a strategy, and it’s not an advertising line.
+Patagonia believes purpose is not a strategy, and it's certainly not an ad

 Purpose is NOT a strategy.